Using the right seasonings for your steak is key!

 Should You Use Tyme or Rosemary for Your Steak?

-What the Flavor Different Between Thyme and Rosemary?
+What Is the Flavor Difference Between Thyme and Rosemary?

 Everything You Need to Know About Rosemary

-It is used in a variety of cuisines, from Indian to Middle Eastern to Scandivanian and Irish dishes.
+It is used in various cuisines, from Indian to Middle Eastern to Scandinavian and Irish dishes.

 What Rosemary Does to Steak

-Studies have shown that adding it to ground beef or other types of muscle meat before grilling, frying, broiling, or barbequing significantly reduces heterocyclic enzymes.
+Studies have shown that adding it to ground beef or other meat before grilling, frying, broiling, or barbequing significantly reduces heterocyclic enzymes.

 Everything You Need to Know About Thyme

-Thyme’s flavor is not only prevalent in Middle Eastern and Southern European cuisine, but numerous Italian and Greek recipes call for thyme.
+Thyme’s flavor is prevalent in Middle Eastern and Southern European cuisine, and numerous Italian and Greek recipes call for it.
+Although thyme complements the rich flavor of beef by adding a kick of spice, its milder flavor profile makes it especially good with seafood.

 Can You Use Thyme Instead of Rosemary?